 Old traditions from antiquity tell us that many people from those Caribbean coasts were searching for Bleler’s treasure.

-It is curious that those noble aborigines who had buried so rich a fortune long before, are again reembodied forming a S.S.S.
+It is curious that those noble aborigines who had long ago buried that rich fortune are again reembodied, forming a S.S.S.
 (Summum Supremum Sanctuarium) group.
-This is how the Law of Recurrence works.
+This is how the law of recurrence works.

 I clearly recall that after my stormy existence with the aforementioned English personality, I was constantly invoked by those persons who are dedicated to spiritualism.
 They wanted me to tell them the spot where the delightful hidden gold was to be found, greedy for Bleler’s treasure.
 However, evidently, faithful to my oath in the region of the dead, I never wished to part with the secret.